 Comparing contextual embeddings for semantic textual similarity in Portuguese

-These papers are the contributions of M.Sc. theses I supervised in deep and automated machine learning.
+These papers are the contributions of MSc+MPhil theses I supervised in deep and automated machine learning.
 The relevance of these papers is evidenced by the state-of-the-art techniques that were employed.
 In addition, the application domains considered are among the most relevant that use unstructured data, namely computer vision, natural language processing, and time series forecasting.
 Importantly, these papers demonstrate that I understand the technological complexity of current state-of-the-art AI models, their potential impact on society, and therefore their need for accountability.

 Revisiting Pareto-optimal multi-and many-objective reference fronts for continuous optimization